-The lactulose type is a special sugar-like laxative that works in the same way as the saline type.
-However, it produces results much more slowly and is often used for the long-term treatment of chronic constipation .
+The lactulose type is a special sugar-like laxative that works similarly to the saline type.
+However, it produces results much more slowly and is often used for the long-term treatment of chronic constipation.

-Lactulose can sometimes be used in the treatment of certain medical conditions to reduce the amount of ammonia in the blood.
+Lactulose can sometimes be used to treat certain medical conditions to reduce the amount of ammonia in the blood.
 It is available only with a prescription from your doctor.

 Duphalac belongs to a group of medicines known as laxatives.
-It can be taken by pregnant women.
-It works by increasing the amount of water and stool in the intestine, promoting normal bowel activity.
+Pregnant women can take it.
+It works by increasing the amount of water and stool in the intestine, promoting regular bowel activity.

-Duphalac can also be used to treat portal systemic encephalopathy (ESP), also known as hepatic encephalopathy (a brain disease that occurs when the liver is not working properly.
+Duphalac can also treat portal-systemic encephalopathy (ESP), also known as hepatic encephalopathy (a brain disease that occurs when the liver is not working correctly.
 Symptoms are caused by too much ammonia in the blood. ).

 Duphalac can be used when loose stools are considered a medical benefit (hemorrhoids, anal surgery).
 It is available as a generic and brand product.

 Your doctor or pharmacist may have prescribed or recommended Duphalac for another reason.
 There is no evidence that Duphalac is addictive.
 Symptoms of an overdose are likely to be diarrhea and abdominal cramps.

 Every 15 ml of Duphalac contains 10 g of lactulose as the active ingredient, plus 1.5 g or less of galactose, 0.9 g or less of lactose, 0.7 g or less of epilactose, 0.3 g or less of tagatose and 0.1 go less fructose.